3 Things to Do 1 Week Before Starting Med School

 Why is it necessary?

-As you get into the school year, the medical school will become more and more intense.
+As you get into the school year, medical school will become more and more intense.
 Your social life won’t be as exciting as it may have been during your pre-med days.
 It’s mandatory that you take good care of yourself.

 As you get further into the med school year, things will become more and more intense.
 You might slowly get off track from your social life and change the path towards a more disciplined lifestyle and routine.